NickCalabs/nickcalabs.github.io/_posts/2016-01-14-Build-a-Blog-with-Rails.markdown

 categories: Rails
 author: Nick Calabro
 image: railswelcome.jpg
-excerpt: "this is a test excerpt"
+excerpt: "Welcome.
+This is the first installment of a series of posts that will walk you through how to build a blogging app using Ruby on Rails."
 ---

 <meta name="twitter:card" content="summary" />